moby/moby/docs/sources/faq.rst

 daemontools can do the trick.
 Docker will start up the process management daemon which will then fork to run additional processes.
 As long as the processor manager daemon continues to run, the container will continue to as well.
-You can see a more subsantial example `that uses supervisord here
+You can see a more substantial example `that uses supervisord here
 <http://docs.docker.io/en/latest/examples/using_supervisord/>`_.

 What platforms does Docker run on?